raspberrypilearning/teach-a-machine/en/step_3.md

 --- task ---

-- Hold up **five** fingers and watch the Output section underneath the preview.
+- Hold up **five** fingers and watch the 'Output' section underneath the preview.

-You will see confidence scores for `Five` and `Three`
+You will see confidence scores for `Five` and `Three`.

 --- /task ---

 --- task ---

-- Hold up **three** fingers.
+- Hold up **three** fingers
-- What is the highest confidence score you can get for Five?
+- What is the highest confidence score you can get for `Five`?
-- What is the highest confidence score you can get for Three?
+- What is the highest confidence score you can get for `Three`?

 --- /task ---